-Report sightings of sick or dead wild birds to the Canadian Wildlife Health Cooperative (CWHC) using their online reporting tool or at 1-800-567-2033.
-If the report is assessed to require further investigation, a biologist may retrieve the carcass for further testing.
+Report sightings of sick or dead wild birds to the B.C.
+Wild Bird Mortality Investigation Protocol & Avian Influenza Surveillance Program at 1-866-431-BIRD (2473).
+If the report is assessed to require further investigation, guidance will be provided on a case by case basis.
 Please do not bring deceased birds to a wildlife rehabilitation centre or veterinary clinic as they will not be able to test for the disease.

 - Government of Canada – status of ongoing H5N1 response

 - Dashboard: Highly pathogenic avian influenza – wild birds